Tropical Village

-Tropical Village is a miniature amusement theme park in Ayer Hitam, Batu Pahat District, Johor, Malaysia.
+Tropical Village is an abandoned miniature amusement theme park in Ayer Hitam, Batu Pahat District, Johor, Malaysia.

 Park Attractions

 Tropical Village contains replicas of famous structures and activities.
 The replicas are built within the 32 acre theme park, which is divided into four sections: Landmarks, the Leisure Corner, the Playground and the Agricultural Enclosure.

 The Landmarks section is a garden with famous landmarks from around the world.
 It contains a section dedicated to Malay Culture like Kompang sculptures and Kuda Kepang.
 It also has a Mini Malaysia section, which contains replicas of the Petronas Towers, A Famosa Fort and Mini World.

 The Leisure Corner is targeted to young visitors with its Haunted House, the House of Mirrors and the Dinosaur Train, amongst other attractions.

 The Playground is another children-oriented section of the park.
 It includes attractions such as the Oriental Island, the Pet Corner and the Garden of the Shy Monkey.

 The park contains dormitories for visitors who want to stay overnight.